Pavocracy/leetscraper/README.md

 # leetscraper
 leetscraper is a coding challenge webscraper for leetcode, and other websites!
-It was created as a way to gathering coding problems to solve without having to sign up to a website or submit code to a problem checker.
+It was created as a way to gather coding problems to solve without having to sign up to a website or submit code to a problem checker.

 ***
 ## Install